DataKinds/datakinds.github.io/_posts/2018-08-04-handling-my-ocd.md

 It's really difficult for me to share this intimate detail with the entire internet, when this isn't even something that most of my close friends know.
 But, I want to share it in order to share how try to deal with all of this.

-# How I Deal With My OCD
+# The Methods I Use

 All of these things are things that have specifically worked for ME.
 Even then, they rarely work all the time.
 If they don't work for you, I urge you to explore all of the other strategies and coping mechanisms that the internet and therapists have to offer.